pnp/powerplatform-samples/templates/sample-template/README.md

 Short summary on functionality and used technologies.

 <!--
-Please provide a high-quality screenshot of your web parts below.
+Please provide a high-quality screenshot of your solution below.
 It should be stored in a folder called `assets`.

 If possible, use a resolution of 1920x1080.

-If your web part uses a placeholder screen and requires the user to configure it, please use a screenshot of the web part as it appears **after** it has been configured.
+If your solution uses a placeholder screen and requires the user to configure it, please use a screenshot of the solution as it appears **after** it has been configured.

-You can add as many screen shots as you'd like to help users understand your web part without having to download it and install it.
+You can add as many screen shots as you'd like to help users understand your solution without having to download it and install it.
 -->

 ![Example of a good preview](assets/goodpreview.png)